Acute and Chronic Care Management

 Management Approach

-• Cholesterol and cardiac risk assessment
+• Cholesterol and cardiac tests

 • EKG and diagnostic testing

-• Lifestyle and weight management plans
+• Lifestyle and weight plans

 High Cholesterol (Hyperlipidemia)